mad-lab/transit/src/pytransit/doc/source/CGI.rst

     > python3 ../src/transit.py CGI run_model <fractional abundance file>  >  <CRISPRi-DR results file>

+The output columns in this file are:

-* Siginificant interacting genes are those with *qval of concentration dependence < 0.05* and *\|Z score of concentration dependence|>2*, these are indicated by a "-1" for depleted and "1" for enriched in in the "Significant Interactions" column
+* Significant Interactions - Siginificant interacting genes are those with *qval of concentration dependence < 0.05* and *\|Z score of concentration dependence|>2*, these are indicated by a "-1" for depleted and "1" for enriched in in the "Significant Interactions" column

+* Orf - the orf id of the gene

+* Gene - the name of the gene

+* Nobs - the number of sgRNAs seen in an orf

+* intercept - the resulting intercept of the overall fitted regression

+* coefficient sgRNA_strength - coefficient of the amount sgRNA strength contributes to the decrease in abundance

+* coefficient concentration dependence - coefficient of the amount concentration contributes to the decrease in abundance

+* pval intercept - the wald test based p-value of the intercept

+* pval sgRNA_strength - the wald test based p-value of the coefficient sgRNA_strength

+* pval concentration dependence - the wald test based p-value of the coefficient of concentration dependence

+* qval concentration dependence - FDR corrected adjusted pvalues of of the coefficient of concentration dependence

+* Z score of concentration dependence - zscore of the coefficient of concentration dependence

 .. note::
     When the file is sorted on the slope of concentration dependence, the user can rank the genes based on amount of depletion.